Jump to content

 So you're a Muslim then????

-5. Yes but different if living in Thailand, for a start you can rent a nice studio for 8k a month, i mean fok you can rent a 2 bed house on the darkside for 8k a month, buy one and no rent, same applies to cars/motorbikes so then negliable transport costs, utilities are pretty cheap, water and gas are next to nothing, electric may cost 1000-3000 baht a month depending how much you like aircon, a couple of big shop in the supermarket once a week, and you'll still have at least 500 baht a day to spend on beer out of a 40k a month budget, which will get you pissed in any number of shop house bars if
+5. Yes but different if living in Thailand, for a start you can rent a nice studio for 8k a month, i mean fok you can rent a 2 bed house on the darkside for 8k a month, buy one and no rent, same applies to cars/motorbikes so then negliable transport costs, utilities are pretty cheap, water and gas are next to nothing, electric may cost 1000-3000 baht a month depending how much you like aircon, a couple of big shop in the supermarket once a week, and you'll still have at least 500 baht a day to spend on beer out of a 40k a month budget, which will get you pissed in any number of shop house bars if you need to everyday.

 7. You're a part owner, get me the job then and all idiots will be gone, soi7 still making a 100 one word informative posts everyday???